sass/sass/accepted/module-system.md

 satisfy locality, making selector extension more predictable than its global behavior under `@import`.

-Extension is scoped to CSS in [modules](#module) *transitively used by* the module in which the `@extend` appears.
+Extension is scoped to CSS in [modules](#module) *transitively used or forwarded by* the module in which the `@extend` appears.
 This transitivity is necessary because CSS is not considered a [member](#member) of a module, and can't be controlled as explicitly as members can.

 > We considered having extension also affect modules that were *downstream* of
 > the `@extend`, on the theory that they had a similar semantic notion of the